-Note 12-Other income, net:
+Note 13-Other income, net:

-Years ended December 31,
+Y ears en ded December 31,

-20 15 2016 2017
+2016 2017 2018

-(Iı n millions)
+(I n millions)

 Securities earnings:

-Dividends and interest \$ 26.4 \$ 26.7 \$ 29.4
+Dividends and interest \$ 26.7 \$ 29.4 \$ 26.1

-Securities transactions, net .5 .1
+Securities transactions, net .5 .1 12.4

-Total 26.4 27.2 29.5
+Total 27.2 29.5 38.5

+Gain on land sales 12.5

-Insurance recoveries 3.7 .4 .4
+Insurance recoveries .4 .4 1.3

-Currency transactions, net (.1) 5.5 (7.5)
+Currency transactions, net 5.5 (7.5) 10.1

-Disposal of property and equipment, net (8.) (.3) (.5)
+Disposal of property and equipment, net (.3) (.5) (.3)

 Business interruption insurance proceeds 4.3

-Infrastructure reimbursement .2 .6 1.0
+Infrastructure reimbursement .6 1.0 4.3

-Other, net 2.5 1.3 2.3
+Other, net 1.3 2.3 2.8

-Total \$ 31.9 \$ 39.0 \$ 25.2
+Total \$ 39.0 \$ 25.2 \$ 69.2

-Dividends and interest income includes distributions from The Amalgamated Sugar Company LLC of \$25.4 million in each of 2015, 2016 and 2017 (see Note 6).
-Infrastructure reimbursements are discussed in Note 18.
+Dividends and interest income includes distributions from The Amalgamated Sugar Company LLC of \$25.4 million in each of 2016 and 2017 and \$16.9 million in 2018.
+Securities transactions, net in 2018 includes a \$12.5 million gain on the sale of our investment in The Amalgamated Sugar Company LLC.
+See Note 6.

+Infrastructure reimbursements related to the OPA are discussed in Note 7.

 Insurance recoveries relate primarily to amounts NL received from certain of its former insurance carriers, and relate principally to the recovery of prior lead pigment and asbestos litigation defense costs incurred by us.
 We have agreements with four former insurance carriers pursuant to which the carriers reimburse us for a portion of our future lead pigment litigation defense costs, and one such carrier reimburses us for a portion of our future asbestos litigation defense costs.
 We are not able to determine how much we will ultimately recover from these carriers for defense costs incurred by us because of certain issues that arise regarding which defense costs qualify for reimbursement.
 While we continue to seek additional insurance recoveries for lead pigment and asbestos litigation matters, we do not know the extent to which we will be successful in obtaining additional reimbursement for either defense costs or indemnity.
-Substantially all of \$3.7 million in the insurance recoveries we recognized in 2015 relate to a settlement NL reached with one of its insurance carriers in September 2014 in which it agreed to reimburse NL for a portion of its past litigation defense costs.
-Any additional insurance recoveries would be recognized when the receipt is probable and the amount is determinable.
-See Note 18.